-To date, Burgos Cathedral is the most stunningly beautiful cathedral we’ve seen, unsurpassed in its architectural design and interior artwork.
-The massive sanctuary is Spain’s oldest Gothic cathedral, is the third largest in the country, and has been on the UNESCO World Heritage list since 1984.
-Despite that and it’s stunning beauty, it remains a hidden gem in the northern Basque region.
+To date, Burgos Cathedral is the most stunningly beautiful cathedral we’ve seen in Europe.
+It’s unsurpassed in its architectural design and interior artwork.
+The massive sanctuary is Spain’s oldest Gothic cathedral, the third largest in the country, and it has been listed as a UNESCO World Heritage Site since 1984.
+Despite that and it’s stunning beauty, it remains a hidden jewel in Spain’s northern region.

 While Trav navigated us to the cathedral with his map app, we wondered what to expect.
 Even when we parked on a side street just a block above it, we still hadn’t caught a glimpse of its spires.
 Since it’s built on a hill, it was completely hidden behind the buildings below us.